kovidgoyal/calibre/manual/virtual_libraries.rst

 contains spaces then surround it with quotes.

 One use for a Virtual library search is in the content server.
-In :guilabel:`Preferences->Sharing over the net->Require username/password` you can limit the calibre libraries visible to a user.
+In :guilabel:`Preferences->Sharing over the net->Require username and password` you can limit the calibre libraries visible to a user.
 For each visible library you can specify a search expression to further limit which books are seen.
 Use ``vl:"Virtual library name"`` to limit the books to those in a Virtual library.